October 11-19, 2020

 AM: La Mesa and Las Minas Road (15 minutes from Canopy Lodge)

-This morning early risers can enjoy checking out the feeders that are present near the outdoor dining area.
-There is an abundance of hummingbirds including Long-billed Starthroats, Violet-headed Hummingbirds, Snowy-bellied Hummingbirds, Bronze-tailed Plumeleteers, Garden Emeralds and Black-throated Mangos feeding among the verbena in the gardens.
-Thick-billed Euphonias, Rufous-capped Warblers, and Flame-rumped Tanagers are common on the property.
-Central American Agouti also forage in the garden.
+This morning early risers can enjoy checking out the feeders that are positioned near the outdoor dining area.
+There is an abundance of hummingbirds including Long-billed Starthroats, Violet-headed and Snowy-bellied Hummingbirds, Bronze-tailed Plumeleteers, Garden Emeralds and Black-throated Mangos feeding at the verbena in the gardens.
+Thick-billed Euphonias, Dusky-face and Flame-rumped Tanagers, Rufous Motmots, Gray-headed Chachalacas and many others are commonly found at the banana feeders.
+Central American Agoutis also forage in the garden.
 A stream flows near the building and Common Basilisks bask on the rocks there every day.
 With a little patience you WILL see one run across the water.

 PM: Cara Iguana Road (10 minutes from Canopy Lodge) and visit to Mario Urriola’s Reptile Facility

 After lunch, we’ll meet again to drive to a nearby area where we are almost always successful in getting great views of Spectacled Owls.
 Next, we’ll head out to meet Mario Urriola, a native of El Valle who has extensive experience and knowledge about the reptiles of the area.
 Mario is the owner of “El Serpentario Maravillas Tropicales,” a reptile facility in El Valle, which houses various species of snakes and lizards that can be found in the area.
 Up-close looks at some of these difficult-to-find creatures will be paired with an informative narrative about local species.
 Mario is an important figure in the area for both education and conservation.
-Carol also has a strong interest in reptiles and amphibians and one of the presentations will examine those that are poisonous or venomous.
+Carol also has a strong interest in reptiles and amphibians and one of the presentations will focus on venomous species.

 DINNER AT CANOPY LODGE.